 Kurt Elling performs at the Jay Pritzker Pavilion in Millennium Park, Thursday, August 30.
 Courtesy DCASE

 What’s more, in celebration of Chicago's rich jazz legacy, the festival is expanding this year with free performances in neighborhood clubs and venues throughout the city from August 24-29.
-Chicago jazz clubs aren’t nestled in one particular neighborhood, but are peppered throughout the city.
+Chicago jazz clubs aren’t nestled in one particular neighborhood, but are peppered throughout the city, from Elastic Arts in Avondale to the legendary Green Mill in Uptown.

 Andy's Jazz Club, courtesy Choose Chicago